lxc-jp/lxd-ja/doc/api-extensions.md

 This adds support for creating and attaching custom block volumes to instances.
 It introduces the new `--type` flag when creating custom storage volumes, and accepts the values `fs` and `block`.

+## clustering\_failure\_domains

+This extension adds a new `failure\_domain` field to the `PUT /1.0/cluster/<node>` API, which can be used to set the failure domain of a node.

+## container\_syscall\_filtering\_allow\_deny\_syntax
+A number of new syscalls related container configuration keys were updated.

+ * `security.syscalls.deny_default`
+ * `security.syscalls.deny_compat`
+ * `security.syscalls.deny`
+ * `security.syscalls.allow`

+## resources\_gpu\_mdev
+Expose available mediated device profiles and devices in /1.0/resources.

+## console\_vga\_type

+This extends the `/1.0/console` endpoint to take a `?type=` argument, which can be set to `console` (default) or `vga` (the new type added by this extension).

+When POST'ing to `/1.0/<instance name>/console?type=vga` the data websocket returned by the operation in the metadata field will be a bidirectional proxy attached to a SPICE unix socket of the target virtual machine.

+## projects\_limits\_disk
+Add `limits.disk` to the available project configuration keys.
+If set, it limits the total amount of disk space that instances volumes, custom volumes and images volumes can use in the project.

+## network\_type\_macvlan
+Adds support for additional network type `macvlan` and adds `parent` configuration key for this network type to specify which parent interface should be used for creating NIC device interfaces on top of.

+Also adds `network` configuration key support for `macvlan` NICs to allow them to specify the associated network of the same type that they should use as the basis for the NIC device.

+## network\_type\_sriov
+Adds support for additional network type `sriov` and adds `parent` configuration key for this network type to specify which parent interface should be used for creating NIC device interfaces on top of.

+Also adds `network` configuration key support for `sriov` NICs to allow them to specify the associated network of the same type that they should use as the basis for the NIC device.